 - : Situational.
 Most of the time it won’t matter if other creatures notice you casting a spell.
 But if you want to remain undetected while casting spells, this is absolutely necessary.
 You’ll also need to invest in the Deception and Stealth skills.

 - Practical Guide to Familiars. : Familiars are really good, and expanding their limited number of abilities can make them even better.
 The Witch gets more abilities for their familiar than any other class, and this further expands that advantage.
 However, if you plan to really heavily emphasize your familiar, you should consider Familiar Master Dedication instead because it will give you Enhanced Familiar for free.
-I think that the Witch's additional Familiar Abilities are intended to stack with other sources even if they're not part of the Witch class, but check with your GM to be sure.
-For advice on what to do with the extra abilities, see my
+I think that the Witch’s additional Familiar Abilities are intended to stack with other sources even if they’re not part of the Witch class, but check with your GM to be sure.
+For advice on what to do with the extra abilities, see our

 - : Without this feat, you’re free to pick something interesting as your familiar like a frog or a newt, both of which feel very witchy.
 But since you get the ability to speak to creatures of the same type, you want to pick something common with a lot of relatives.
 Rats are great in urban campaigns, and birds are great if you’re outdoors and above ground frequently.